MicrosoftDocs/win32/desktop-src/xaudio2/fxeq-constants.md

 ---
-Description: Defines values for use with the FXEQ\_PARAMETERS structure. ms.assetid: 2e77ac36-95e7-3a15-f5a6-6576e3c69d75
+description: Defines values for use with the FXEQ\_PARAMETERS structure. ms.assetid: 2e77ac36-95e7-3a15-f5a6-6576e3c69d75
 title: FXEQ Constants (XAPOFX.h) ms.topic: reference